VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 All of the above components should be contained in a `.py` file.

+## Research question examples:

 Your **research question** should address the independent and dependent variables you have chosen to utilize in your model.

-## Some examples of well-formulated research questions:
+Some examples of well-formulated research questions are:

 - Can we accurately classify different species of plants based on leaf characteristics and botanical features?